 - Students seeking reappraisal of a piece of graded term work (term paper, essay, etc.) should discuss their work with the Instructor within fifteen days of the work being returned to the class. - Late assignments will not be accepted under any circumstances. - Make-up midterm examinations will not be given under any circumstances.
 With appropriate documentation, the weight of the midterm will be moved to the final exam.
 Deferred examinations will not be given except in cases of extreme personal emergencies.
-Also, examinations will not be given before the indicated dates. - Students' exams and assignments will be returned during regular class time. - Please note that the following types of emails will receive no response: emails not addressed to anyone in particular; emails where the recipient's name is not spelled correctly; anonymous emails; emails in which the sender has not identified which course and section he/she is taking; and, emails involving questions that are specifically addressed on the course outline. - It is the student's responsibility to request academic accommodations.
-If you are a student with a documented disability who may require academic accommodation and have not registered with the Disability Resource Centre, please contact their office at 220-8237.
-Students who have not registered with the Disability Resource Centre are not eligible for formal academic accommodation.
-You are also required to discuss your needs with your instructor no later than fourteen (14) days after the start of this course.
+Also, examinations will not be given before the indicated dates. - Students' exams and assignments will be returned during regular class time. - Please note that the following types of emails will receive no response: emails not addressed to anyone in particular; emails where the recipient's name is not spelled correctly; anonymous emails; emails in which the sender has not identified which course and section he/she is taking; and, emails involving questions that are specifically addressed on the course outline.

-Students' Union Vice-President Academic: Brittany Sargent Phone: 220-3911 E-mail suvpaca@ucalgary.ca
+Students' Union Vice President Academic: Pamela Weatherbee Phone: 220-3911 E-Mail suvpaca@ucalgary.ca

-Students' Union Faculty Representative (Social Sciences) Nav Thind Phone: 220-3913 Office: MSC 251 E-mail socialscirep@su.ucalgary.ca
+Students' Union Faculty Representative (Social Sciences) Teale Phelps Bondaroff Phone: 220-3913 Office: MSC 251 E-Mail socialscirep@su.ucalgary.ca

-Society of Undergraduates in Economics (S.U.E.): www.ucalgary.ca/~sue
+Society of Undergraduates in Economics (S.U.E.) www.ucalgary.ca/sue/

-Safewalk / Campus Security: 220-5333 \ \ \ \
+Safewalk / Campus Security: 220-5333

-RCS/mi 2007-07-17
+RCS:mi 2008-11-05